 Anyway, thank you so much, John Solomon.

-Have all of this case of obstruction presented in the Mueller report as you just stated.
+Have all of this case of obstruction presented in the Mueller Report, as you just stated.

-Or in fairness, is that what you're doing right now?
+Or, in fairness, is that what you're doing right now?

 I don't think we're doing that.

-We may get to that, we may not.
+We may get to that.

 And to go where the evidence leads us.